saraho4237/BGC_survey_analysis/README.md

 ![](images/badlands.png)

 In summer 2018, the Boys and Girls Club delivered a survey (via in person interview) to club members from the 3 different club sites (Mission, Rosebud, and Parmalee).
 The survey was designed to measure students' perception of their experience at the club.
-The results of the survey would be used to (a) determine how the club is progressing towards priority outcomes, and (b) adapt programming to continue working towards priority outcomes.
+The results of the survey could be used to predict whether or not a student planned to continue coming to the club.

 ![](images/bike.png)

 ## Project Goals

-1) Determine which features (survey questions) are most predictive of a student's perception of the club experience.
+1) Determine which features (survey questions) are most predictive of whether a student plans to continue membership at the Boys and Girls Club.
+Use this information to shorten the survey in the future.

-2) Determine if we can mathematically pull out topics (cateogies of questions) from the features.
+2) Reduce the dimensionality of the data to get a model that best predicts whether or not a student plans to continue coming to the Boys and Girls Club.

 ## Data and EDA